ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

 # Object Types

-Given is the following entity that we want to extend with functionality.
+Consider we have the following entity that we want to extend with functionality.

 ```csharp
 public class Book